genestack/user-docs/docs/user-guide/doc-odm-user-guide/studybrowser.md

 * Use question marks (?) to match any character.

 ![4SearchForData.png](doc-odm-user-guide/images/4SearchForData.png)
 <figcaption>Search for data.
-User question marks to match any missing characters.
+Use question marks to match any missing characters.
 For example, if  you type the word <strong>c?ncer</strong>, the system will suggest studies containing the word <strong>cancer</strong></figcaption>

 * Use asterisks (\*) to allow any number of wildcard characters.